-Effectiveness in service will be achieved if the candidate demonstrates active participation and competent execution of tasks in any of the areas of service described by the performance indicators.
-Service is expected to include at least one assignment to a Department, College, or University committee at MSU per year.
-Provide at least one professional service or outreach effort per year at the national level.
+Sustained Effectiveness in Service- Sustained effectiveness in service as defined by the MSU Faculty Handbook is consistent successful performance over time and across a range of duties appropriate to the faculty member's appointment.
+Sustained effectiveness in service will be achieved if the candidate demonstrates active participation and competent execution of tasks in any of the areas of service described by the performance indicators.
+Service is expected to include at least one assignment to the department, college, or university committee at MSU per year.
+Provide at least one professional service or outreach effort per year at the local, state, regional, national or international level.
 Participation in other activities that contribute to the candidate's discipline or profession (e.g., task forces or special programs) is also valued, especially when such participation raises the stature and reputation of the Department or the University in the state, the nation, or internationally.